kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 > Estimate 3-4 days
 * One single submission to HTCondor instead of multiple job submission ()
 > Dependent on run_job_batch to be threaded first : Estimate 1 day
-* Ability to gracefully handle jobs with children
-> (may require refactoring models.
-Especially when children spawn more jobs) : Estimate 3 day
 * Prevent multiple in-flight retries to prevent the user from wasting their own resources (and the queues resources)
 > Some sort of locking mechanism or something else : Estimate 3 day
 * Add retry_count to retried jobs as well to aid in more book-keeping in a new field called `retry_number`